timcreer1/CV_Projects/Predicting Purchases BFS/README.md

 # 🛒 Black Friday Sales Analysis & Price Prediction

-This project provides a comprehensive analysis of Black Friday sales data, focusing on understanding purchasing behaviour and predicting purchase amounts using various machine learning and deep learning models.
-The project involves detailed exploratory data analysis, data preprocessing, and the development of regression, tree-based, and neural network models to predict sales, offering valuable insights into consumer behaviour during the Black Friday sales period.
+This project offers a comprehensive analysis of Black Friday sales data, employing machine learning and deep learning techniques to understand purchasing behaviour and predict purchase amounts.
+It includes detailed exploratory data analysis, data preprocessing, and the development of regression, tree-based, and neural network models, providing valuable insights into consumer behaviour during the Black Friday sales period.

 ## 📄 Overview